Family Tree Layout Ideas for Your Heritage Scrapbook

 Scrapbook Pro Tip: If you do not have information for a space in your family tree, leave it blank.
 It's okay to have blank spaces on your family tree.
 Someday, you might be able to add to it.

 For a more creative family tree that still uses the pedigree concept, I created this layout.
 The three branches on the left display the ancestors of Louise Brown.
-The ancestors on the right feature the ancestors of Louise Long.
+The ancestors on the right are the ancestors of Louise Long.

 This example only has one person at the trunk of the family tree, and all of the ancestors above belong to Louise.
 Notice Lousie connects to her parents Harry and Lura.
 Then on the left side of the tree, you'll see Harry's ancestors.
 On the right side, you'll find Lura's.